Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Finding a Target

-We design the sub-protocol $\findtarget$ by slightly modifying the collision‐detection protocol $\coldbfull$ (abbr.\ $\coldb$) of Araya and Sudo~\cite{AS25}.
+In this section, we design the subprotocol $\findtarget$ by slightly modifying the collision-detection protocol $\coldbfull$ of~\cite{AS26}, abbreviated $\coldb$.
 Protocol $\coldb$ detects rank collisions in $O(n^{3/2} \cdot \sqrt{\log n})$ expected interactions using $O(n\cdot\mathrm{poly}(\log n))$ states, and never reports a false positive when starting from a correctly initialized configuration.
 We modify $\coldb$ so that, if a \emph{duplicate} rank (i.e., a rank shared by two or more agents) exists, all agents agree on one such rank and store it in $\target$ within $O(n^{3/2} \log n)$ interactions with probability $1-o(1)$.
 If no duplicate exists, $\findtarget$ may set $\target$ arbitrarily (we default to 1).

-Protocol $\coldb$ relies on two assumptions, both of which we satisfy here.
-First, it requires rough knowledge of the population size $n$ (asymptotically tight lower and upper bounds); we instead provide exact knowledge of $n$.
-Second, it assumes a unique leader; we maintain a unique leader $a_L$ via the LS-LE protocol $\lsle$ (line~1)\ (see Section~\ref{sec:tools}).
+Protocol $\coldb$ relies on two assumptions, both of which are satisfied in our setting.
+First, it requires approximate knowledge of the population size $n$ (asymptotically tight lower and upper bounds), whereas we provide exact knowledge of $n$.
+Second, it assumes a unique leader to operate a single-leader phase clock~\cite{AAE08}; we maintain such a leader $a_L$ via the LS-LE protocol $\lsle$ (line~8) and run the phase clock (line~17) (see Section~\ref{sec:tools}), allowing the computed phase to be reused by $\coldb$.

 Hence, we obtain $\findtarget$ as follows.
-Upon switching to mode $\modeF$, each agent initializes all $\coldb$ variables and sets $\target=1$.
+Upon switching to mode $\modeF$, each agent sets $\target=1$ (and resets auxiliary variable $\parity$ to $T_1 \bmod{2}$.)
 Thereafter, on each interaction they execute $\coldb$.
 If a collision is detected, they compute a duplicate rank $r$ and overwrite $\target$ with $r$.
-In phase $T_2-2$---the final phase for this sub-protocol---agents stop running $\coldb$ and instead execute an epidemic on $\target$, so that the maximum duplicate rank found so far propagates to the entire population.
+In phase $T_2-2$, i.e., the final phase for this sub-protocol, agents stop running $\coldb$ and instead execute an epidemic on $\target$, so that the maximum duplicate rank found so far propagates to the entire population.
+For completeness, we include the pseudocode of $\findtarget$ in the appendix (Algorithm~\ref{al:findtarget}).